-Jingdong Ge has served as our Vice President, Marketing since February 2014.
-Previously, Mr. Ge served as SINA's General Manager, Marketing, Channels and Regional Operations form October 2007 to January 2014.
-From February 2000 to September 2007, Mr. Ge served in various functions in SINA's sales department.
-Mr. Ge holds an M.B.A. degree from the University of Hong Kong.
+Ge Jingdong has served as our Vice President since February 2014.
+Since October 2007, Mr. Ge has served as SINA's General Manager of Marketing, Commercial Channels and Regional Sites Business Development departments.
+Mr. Ge joined SINA in February 2000 and worked in Sales department until September 2007.
+Mr. Ge holds an IMBA degree from the University of Hong Kong.

-Yajuan Wang has served as our Vice President, Business Operations since February 2014.
-Since May 2012, Ms. Wang has served as SINA's Vice President, Business Operations.
-Prior to joining SINA, Ms. Wang worked at Baidu as its director of business operations from November 2008 to April 2012.
-Previously, Ms. Wang worked for Microsoft (China) as Customer/Partner Experience Manager from May 2003 to July 2004 and for China Hewlett-Packard from 1993 to 2002, mainly responsible for Customer Service Delivery.
-Ms. Wang holds an executive M.B.A. degree and a B.A. in Information Science from Peking University in China.
+Yajuan Wang has served as our Vice President since February 2014.
+Since May 2012, Ms. Wang has served as SINA's Vice President of Commercial Operation.
+Prior to joining SINA, Ms. Wang worked at Baidu as Business Operation Director from November 2008 to April 2012.
+Previously, Ms. Wang worked for Microsoft (China) as Customer Partner Experience Manager from May 2003 to July 2004 and for China Hewlett-Packard from 1993 to 2002, mainly responsible for Commercial Customer Service Delivery.
+Ms. Wang holds an EMBA degree and a B.A. in Information Science from Peking University in China.